 Think about:

-• how people work and how plants and equipment are used
+• How people work and how plants and equipment are used

-• what chemicals and substances are used
+• What chemicals and substances are used

-• what safe or unsafe work practices exist
+• What safe or unsafe work practices exist

-• the general state of your premises
+• The general state of your premises

 Use your accident and ill-health records to help you to identify risks that might occur in the future.
 If there is a history or a trend of injuries within a workplace then use that information to stop or reduce the risks of them going forward.
 Take account of non-routine operations, such as maintenance, cleaning or changes in production cycles.